דלג לתוכן הראשי

 Study Limitations:

-- It is unclear how effective supplementation would be for people who have already experienced cognitive decline (the study did not include people with dementia at baseline).
+• It is unclear how effective dietary supplementation would be for people who have already experienced cognitive decline (the study did not include people with dementia at baseline).

 Discussion:

-- It is possible that choline is unique in being the direct precursor to the neurotransmitter acetylcholine, which undergoes critical and progressive decline in Alzheimer's disease.
+• Choline may be unique in that it is the direct precursor to the neurotransmitter acetylcholine, which undergoes critical and progressive decline in Alzheimer's disease.

-- Encouraging increased production of acetylcholine through intake of a single metabolite (choline) may be more effective than cholinesterase inhibition.
+• Stimulating increased production of acetylcholine through intake of a single metabolite (choline) may be more effective than inhibiting acetylcholinesterase (cholinesterase inhibition).

-- A diet richer in choline may be a potentially useful approach in combination with cholinesterase inhibition.
+• A diet richer in choline may be a potentially useful approach in combination with acetylcholinesterase inhibition.

 Choline: